COMMERCIAL Airport

 Regional Airfield

-In the 1950’s Santa Fe was served by three air carriers; Continental, Pioneer, and Trans World Airlines, “TWA”.
-Pioneer merged into Continental Airlines in 1955 and TWA left the airport in 1960 leaving only Continental.
-In 1963, Continental transferred its routes at Santa Fe to two local service airlines, Frontier Airlines and Trans-Texas Airways which later became Texas International.
-Trans-Texas began the first jet service to the airport by operating the Douglas DC-9 on select flights from 1967 through 1970.
-In June, 1972, both Frontier and Texas International abruptly ended service citing unsafe runway conditions after multiple aircraft received prop damage from deteriorating asphalt.
-Neither carrier ever returned and the Santa Fe airport then began receiving service by commuter airlines operating much smaller aircraft.
 In 1983 Santa Fe saw its first code-share service when the commuter airline serving the airport at the time began a code-share relationship with Continental Airlines.
 Smaller 19-seat aircraft were mostly used.
-This code-share service ended after two years however several new code-share alliances then served Santa Fe between 1995 and 2002 having partnerships with American and United Airlines and still using prop aircraft.
+This code-share service ended after two years however several new code-share alliances then served Santa Fe between 1995 and 2002 having partnerships with American, America West, and United Airlines and still using prop aircraft.
 The airport lost all airline service at the end of 2007 and went without service until June, 2009 when American Eagle began flights with 50-seat regional jets.
-United Express followed, beginning service in 2013, also using regional jets, Passenger traffic took off with more than 283,000 passengers accommodated in the year 2019 on as many as eleven flights per day through the small terminal which was over 60 years old and had not been expanded.
+United Express followed, beginning service in 2013, also using regional jets, Passenger traffic then took off and by 2019 more than 283,000 passengers were accommodated on as many as eleven flights per day through the small terminal which was over 60 years old by then and had not been expanded.

 The Santa Fe Regional Airport is also home to the New Mexico Army National Guard.